Raghav-hub13/Tutedude-Python-Assignments/README.md

-# Tutedude-Python-Assignment 1
+# Tutedude-Python-Assignments (1 - 5)
-  This repository contains Task 1 and Task 2 of Assignment 1 of the Python course of tutedude.
+  This repository contains Assignments 1-5 of the Python course of tutedude.

+ASSIGNMNENT 1

 Task 1: Perform Basic Mathematical Operations
   Problem Statement: Write a Python program that does the following: